Add long-term memory to IBM BeeAI Framework agents.

 # Also available as explicit tools for the agent

-search = CortexDBSearchTool(client=client, tenant_id="engineering", namespace="incident-response")
+search = CortexDBSearchTool(client=client, tenant_id="engineering")

-store = CortexDBStoreTool(client=client, tenant_id="engineering", namespace="incident-response")
+store = CortexDBStoreTool(client=client, tenant_id="engineering")

 # Agent can use tools during reasoning

-results = search.run("payment service incidents", limit=5)
+result = search.run("payment service incidents")

 store.run("Payment service scaled to 6 replicas.
 CPU normalized at 45%.")